jac307/documentation-Estuary/Tutorials/English-Version/Codeworks-1.md

 ✅ **Choose a theme** (e.g., memory, glitch, loss, love, happiness).
 ✅ **Use at least two elements** from CSS (structure, symbols, keywords, values).
 ✅ **Use other languages**.
 You can write your code-poetry using a language other than English, or mixing words from different languages.
-✅ **Break the syntax if needed**—prioritize meaning over functionality; remember this is a non-executable codework!
+✅ **Break the syntax if needed**—remember this is a non-executable codework!

 ### **Examples Code Poetry (For Inspiration)**